sanderaido/art_engine/README.md

 This fork gives the option to use define exact counts of traits rather than using weight to randomly determine counts of traits.

 ## Exact weight example
 To use exact weight system, set exactWeight to true in config.js.
+When this option is enabled, the weight any given trait is set to will be the exact number of times that trait appears in the collection. ie: `trait#50.png` will appear 50 times throughout the collection exactly. <br>

-PLEASE NOTE: exactWeight and namedWeight can not be used together at this time!
+**PLEASE NOTE**: exactWeight and namedWeight can not be used together at this time!

 ```js
 const exactWeight = true;